erkooi/fusion360/README.md

 * combinebodies.py - combine bodies defined in a CSV file
 * extrude.py  - extrude sketch profile defined in a CSV file.
 * splitbody.py - split body defined in a CSV file.
-* movecopy.py - move, copy, transfer operation defined in a CSV file.
+* movecopy.py - move, copy, remove, or transform operation defined in a CSV file.
 * mirror.py - mirror body or component defined in a CSV file.
 * constructassembly.py - construct assembly defined in a CSV file, using sketches, planes, bodies
+* buildassemblies.py - build multiple assemblies into an toplevel assemblies component defined in a CSV file

 ## 3. API/Scripts
 The path to the API/Scripts directory needs to be set in Fusion360 via menu Preferences/General/API in the Fusion360 GUI.

 ### 3.1 Design scripts
+* AssemblyCSV - Generic script to construct an assembly in Fusion360 as defined in an assembly CSV file.
-* AssemblyCSV - Generic script to assemble a design in Fusion360 as defined in an assembly CSV file.
+* AssembliesCSV - Generic script to build a design in Fusion360 with one or more assemblies as defined in an assemblies CSV file.

-### 3.2 General scripts for processing one CSV file, or multiple CSV files
+### 3.2 General scripts for processing one action CSV file, or a directory with multiple action CSV files
 * ImportSketchCSV, ImportSketchesCSV - Import sketch as defined in CSV file.
 * ExtrudeCSV, ExtrudesCSV - Extrude sketch profile as defined in CSV file.
 * CreateLoftCSV, CreateLoftsCSV - Create loft as defined in CSV file.
 * CreatePlaneCSV, CreatePlanesCSV - Create plane as defined in CSV file.
 * SplitBodyCSV, SplitBodyMultipleCSV - Split body as defined in CSV file.
 * CombineBodiesCSV, CombineBodiesMultipleCSV - Combine bodies as defined in CSV file.
-* MoveCopyCSV - Perform move, copy operation as defined in CSV file.
+* MoveCopyCSV - Move, copy, remove or transform an object as defined in CSV file.
+* MirrorCSV - Mirror object as defined in CSV file.

 ### 3.3 Example scripts
 ### 3.3.1 Example script